comit-network/create-comit-app/new_project/examples/erc20_btc/README.md

 ## How to run this example

 1. Make sure you have an environment setup through `create-comit-app`,
 2. Run `yarn install` to install the necessary dependencies,
-3. Run `yarn start` to start the swap,
+3. Run `yarn swap` to start the swap,
 4. Press `Enter` when asked to continue,
 5. Profit!